 - Art and culture veered away from social commentary or experimentation to focus on simple pleasures and the domestic idyll

-- Once perceived negatively but now valued for its contributions to interior design and other artistic media
+- Once perceived negatively but now valued for its contributions to interior design and other artistic endeavours

 What is Biedermeier?

 Many countries have their resonant historical eras that may be associated with particular social, cultural, political, industrial, and/or scientific developments.
-In the UK, we might think of the Victorian Era or the Regency (my favourite).
+In the UK, we might think of Victorian times or the Regency (my favourite).

 1815 saw the defeat of Napoleon and the reorganisation of political Europe at the Vienna Congress (held, unsurprisingly, in Vienna).

 In Austria, the Emperor sought to shore up established structures, so the authorities cracked down on free thinking and political activism.
 Censorship was rife.
-Not that it helped much in the end, since 1848 saw the Austrian empire suffer revolution like much of the rest of the continent.
+Not that it helped much in the end, since 1848 saw the Austrian empire suffer a kind of revolution like much of the rest of the continent.

 Why is it important?

-The term Biedermeier now tends to refer to the style and culture of that time, rather than the specific period.
+The term Biedermeier now tends to refer to the style and culture of the era, rather than the specific period of history.

-Given the political situation, much of life retreated behind closed doors, so to speak.
-Conservatism and simple pleasures, rather than artistic and intellectual experimentation, characterised the Biedermeier.
+Given the political situation, much of life retreated behind closed doors.
+Conservatism and simple pleasures, rather than artistic and intellectual experimentation, characterised the times.
 The middle class grew in numbers, and the arts reflected their needs and interests.

 As a result, the Biedermeier became associated with genteel domestic idylls, elegant interiors and furniture design, paintings of landscapes, families and living rooms, music suited to performance at home (so-called house concerts), lightweight theatre and public dances, walks in the park, and similar.